TedHusted/awake/awake.md/awake.md

 Selene: Omnibot technology is detected by the scanner.

 Oceanus: Mission accomplished.
-You may close the crate and exfil, leaving everything as it was.
+You may close the crate and exfil.
+Leave everything as it was.

 Before the side of the crate can be secured, a voice calls out from inside.